Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 Running $paths$ on decision tree $T$, we obtain

-Here, only the leaf nodes are replaced with the path from the root to the ancestors, while the structure and branch nodes of the tree remain unchanged.
-Our required downward accumulation over proper decision tree datatypes, passes all information to the leaf nodes, leaving the splitting rules (branch nodes) unchanged.
-This can be formally defined as
+Compared with Gibbons' definition, here, only the leaf nodes are replaced with the path from the root to the ancestors, while the structure and branch nodes of the tree remain unchanged.
+This behavior is determined by the decision tree definition: information is accumulated along paths to the leaves (Axiom 2) without altering the splitting rules at the branch nodes.

+The $\mathit{paths}$ function constructs only the paths from the root to each leaf.
+To perform operations during path construction, we require a crucial function associated with the path datatype, called \emph{path} \emph{reduction} (also known as \emph{path homomorphism}), which reduces a path to a single value. \citet{gibbons1996computing} defines the path reduction operator as follows. \begin{definition} The function $\mathit{pathRed}$ is defined by